rails/rails/guides/source/engines.md

 Getting Started with Engines
 ============================

 In this guide you will learn about engines and how they can be used to provide additional functionality to their host applications through a clean and very easy-to-use interface.

-You will learn the following things in this guide:
+After reading this guide, you will know:

 * What makes an engine.
 * How to generate an engine.